sleeprite/rudis/docs/src/docs/commands/string/set.md

 - EX seconds -- Set the specified expire time, in seconds (a positive integer).
 - PX milliseconds -- Set the specified expire time, in milliseconds (a positive integer).
+- NX -- Only set the key if it does not already exist.
+- XX -- Only set the key if it already exists.

 ## Return